The role of the governing board is a strategic one, its key functions are:

 I have two grown up children who are now both involved in education.
 I have been a governor for over 20 years at 5 schools and am privileged to be involved in this school.

 I joined the team as a Parent Governor in June 2017.
-I am currently Vice-Chair, Safeguarding Governor, Eco Governor and the link Governor for Years 1/2, in addition to sitting on the Curriculum Committee.
+I have fulfilled many roles on the governing board, including Vice-Chair and Eco Governor and am currently Safeguarding Governor and the link Governor to Year 3/4 class.
+I am currently the chair of the Curriculum Committee.

 I am passionate about high quality education and maximising learning opportunities for all children.
 I am lawyer by profession and worked as a tax and trusts solicitor in London for over 10 years.
 My legal expertise, ability to analyse and process large amounts of information, advising and dealing with a variety of people and institutions are some of the skills that I can draw on as a Governor.

-I am now a full time mum with both of my boys hugely proud to attend Streatley Primary School.
+I am now a full time mum with both of my boys hugely proud to have attended Streatley Primary School.

-Since March 2020 I have been privileged to support the School as a Parent Governor.
+Since March 2020 I have been privileged to support the School as a governor.
 I recently retired, having spent more than 25 years in Investment banking, followed by nearly 20 years at the Henley Business School.

-I am a member of the Finance and Staffing Committee and also serve as the Health and Safety Governor.
-In addition, I am co-link Governor for years 5 and 6.
+I am an associate governor, supporting the school with my finance background as a member of the Finance and Staffing Committee.
+I also serve as the Health and Safety Governor and link governor to the year 3/4 class.